playfulprogramming/playfulprogramming/content/blog/portals/index.md

 Why is that?
 After all, `Modal` has a `z-index` of `99`, while `Footer` only has a `z-index` of `2`!

-Why is this happening?
 While the long answer of "why is the modal rendering under the footer in this example" includes a mention of [stacking contexts](https://unicorn-utterances.com/posts/css-stacking-context), the short answer is ["A higher `z-index` number doesn't always guarantee that your element is always on the top."](https://unicorn-utterances.com/posts/css-stacking-context)

 > While both of those links lead to the same place, I worry that this might still be too subtle of a hint to [**go read the article I wrote that explains exactly why this `z-index` behavior occurs.**](https://unicorn-utterances.com/posts/css-stacking-context)